 Take a look through our suggestions for fun places to visit and things to do in Laois.
 Pick a different town or village or area to explore, compile a list of interesting places to visit beforehand and then have fun!

 You May Also Enjoy Fun and FREE Things to Do in Laois With Kids

 #1.
 Emo Court House and Gardens

-Visit Emo Court House and Gardens.
-The house and estate is owned by the Office of Public Works and as well as the Gandon designed historic house, there are beautiful gardens, parkland, wooded walks and a lake with lots of swans and ducks.
-There are also guided tours of the house in Summer.
-The Café at Emo is child friendly and has wheelchair and buggy access.
+Emo Court House and Gardens, owned by the Office of Public Works, is a hidden gem in the midlands.
+As well as the Gandon-designed historic house, there are beautiful gardens, parkland, wooded walks and a lake with lots of swans and ducks.

 #2.
 Visit the Slieve Bloom Mountains